GOFS-lite/GOFS-lite/reference.md

 - **Time** - Time in the HH:MM:SS format (H:MM:SS is also accepted).
 The time is measured from "noon minus 12h" of the service day (effectively midnight except for days on which daylight savings time changes occur).
 For times occurring after midnight, enter the time as a value greater than 24:00:00 in HH:MM:SS local time for the day on which the trip schedule begins. <br> *Example: `14:30:00` for 2:30PM or `25:35:00` for 1:35AM on the next day.*
 - **Timezone** - TZ timezone from the [https://www.iana.org/time-zones](https://www.iana.org/time-zones).
 Timezone names never contain the space character but may contain an underscore.
 Refer to [http://en.wikipedia.org/wiki/List\_of\_tz\_zones](http://en.wikipedia.org/wiki/List\_of\_tz\_zones) for a list of valid values. <br> *Example: `Asia/Tokyo`, `America/Los_Angeles` or `Africa/Cairo`.*
 - **URL** - A fully qualified URL that includes http:// or https://, and any special characters in the URL must be correctly escaped.
 See the following [http://www.w3.org/Addressing/URL/4\_URI\_Recommentations.html](http://www.w3.org/Addressing/URL/4\_URI\_Recommentations.html) for a description of how to create fully qualified URL values.
+* **Latitude** - WGS84 latitude in decimal degrees.
+The value MUST be greater than or equal to -90.0 and less than or equal to 90.0.
+Example: `41.890169` for the Colosseum in Rome.
+* **Longitude** - WGS84 longitude in decimal degrees.
+The value MUST be greater than or equal to -180.0 and less than or equal to 180.0.
+Example: `12.492269` for the Colosseum in Rome.

 ## Dataset Files